carlomedina/edgar-analytics-submission/README.md

 I got busy with school work and a case competition for a management consulting company.
 I wanted to clean up sessionization.py more by abstracting all the processes of reading the log, checking time, etc. into the `SessionStore` class to get a much cleaner `main.py` script.

 Also, I wanted to do more rigorous testing if the aggregation of sessions are really done correctly based in the specifications, but that would require building the output another way.

+(UPDATE: I managed to squeezed in some unit testing and two more tests using a curated web logs.
+I also managed to abstract the checking of time into `SessionStore` however the add_session method became too long.
+I would refactor it if I had more time.)